ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - 1 mile visibility and 1,000 feet above, 500 feet below, and 2,000 feet horizontally from each cloud.
 This distracter could apply to Class G airspace, 1,200' AGL - 10,000' MSL, during the day but not Class E airspace at any time.

+- <span style="color:green"> To fly in Class E airspace below 1,200 feet AGL, the horizontal distance from clouds is: </span>
+- 2,000 feet.
+Class E—Less than 10,000 feet MSL—500 feet below, 1,000 feet above, 2,000 feet horizontal.

+- <span style="color:green"> (Refer to figure 26, area 3.)
+When flying over Arrowwood National Wildlife Refuge, a pilot should fly no lower than </span>
+- 2,000 feet AGL.
+  Pilots are requested to maintain a minimum altitude of 2,000' above the surface of National Wildlife Refuges, Big Game Refuges, Game Ranges and Wildlife Ranges administered by the U.S. Fish and Wildlife Service.

+- <span style="color:green"> (Refer to Figure 71, area 1.)
+What is the height of the floor of the Class E airspace above Georgetown Airport? </span>
+- 3,823 feet MSL.
+  Georgetown Airport is located outside the magenta shaded areas on the map.
+Therefore the floor of the Class E airspace above it is 1,200 feet AGL.
+For MSL add Georgetown’s elevation to 1,200 feet.
+(2,623+1200=3,823 MSL).

 ### Communications